atreyasha/spp-explainability/docs/develop.md

 4. Documentation

+    1.  consider renaming `soft_patterns_pp` to more elegant term such as `spp`

-    1.  reduce source code lines, chunking and comments -\> pretty sort python code and functions
+    2.  reduce source code lines, chunking and comments -\> pretty sort python code and functions

-    2.  consider re-ordering functions/classes by length of each function so code flows naturally downwards
+    3.  consider re-ordering functions/classes by length of each function so code flows naturally downwards

-    3.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks
+    4.  update metadata eg. with comprehensive python/shell help scripts, comments describing functionality and readme descriptions for git hooks

-    4.  add pydocstrings to all functions and improve argparse documentation
+    5.  add pydocstrings to all functions and improve argparse documentation

-    5.  provide description of data structures (eg. data, labels) required for training processes
+    6.  provide description of data structures (eg. data, labels) required for training processes

-    6.  make list of all useful commands for slurm -\> useful to re-use later on
+    7.  make list of all useful commands for slurm -\> useful to re-use later on

-    7.  test download and all other scripts to ensure they work
+    8.  test download and all other scripts to ensure they work

-    8. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    9. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    9.  add MIT license when made public
+    10. add MIT license when made public

 ## Notes